Search orders are often described as the most serious type of mandatory interim injunction available to an applicant

-Search Orders are the most draconian form of mandatory interim injunction available to an Applicant.
-As such, the requirements when seeking such an Order are extremely onerous and Search Orders are not granted lightly.
+As such, the requirements when seeking such an order are extremely onerous and search orders are not granted lightly by the courts.
 The reasons for this are clear.
-A Search Order can allow an Applicants representatives to enter a Respondents premises and Search for, copy, remove and retain documents, information or material.
+A search order can allow an applicant’s representatives to enter a respondent’s premises and search for, copy, remove and retain documents, information or material.

-The rationale behind such Orders are to enable a party (nearly always the Claimant) in the substantive legal proceedings to ensure that important documents and evidence are preserved and not destroyed by a Defendant.
+The reason these types of court order exist is to enable a party to a claim (nearly always the claimant) to ensure that important documents and evidence are preserved and not destroyed by a defendant.

-Francis Wilks & Jones is one of the leading law firms dealing with Freezing Orders.
-We are experts in what we do and boast a fantastic Freezing Injunction team able to deal with all aspect of Freezing Order cases.
+Francis Wilks & Jones is one of the leading law firms dealing with freezing orders and search orders.
 Whatever your questions, we can assist.
-Call now for a free and friendly consultation.
+Call now for a friendly consultation.